Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 end
 ```

 <p>Form objects are also great way to extract search forms and logic related to filtering.
-Reform can deal with has_many associations and nested collections, so it is pretty powerful.
-However, there are some cases, where you would still want to use accepts_nested_attributes_for - when you need funcionality provided by nested_form gem.
-It is not really clean to use accepts_nested_attributes_for macro, but the benefits are great.
+Reform can deal with <code>has_many</code> associations and nested collections, so it is pretty powerful.
+However, there are some cases where you would still want to use <code>accepts_nested_attributes_for</code> - when you need funcionality provided by nested_form gem.
+It is not really clean to use <code>accepts_nested_attributes_for</code> macro, but the benefits are great.
 In other cases, form object is a way to go.</p>

 <h3>Uploaders</h3>

-<p>For file uploading I use Carrierwave, where the uploaders' configuration is kept in the /uploaders directory.
+<p>For file uploading I use Carrierwave where the uploaders' configuration is kept in the /uploaders directory.
 That's a really good approach, because thumb-processing strategy etc. has nothing to do with ActiveRecord model, so there's no reason to keep this kind of information there.
 Here is an example of general uploader:</p>

 ``` ruby
 class ApplicationUploader < CarrierWave::Uploader::Base